Guided simulation of conditioned chemical reaction networks: Simulation methods

 \begin{itemize} \item \textbf{Scenario A: } The process is conditioned to be at $x_{T,0.01} = (0,15,5,27)$ at time $T=1$. $27$ is the $1\%$ quantile of $X_4(T)$, determined through forward simulation. \item \textbf{Scenario B: } The process is conditioned to be at $x_{T,0.5} = (0,19,1,31)$ at time $T=1$. $31$ is the $50\%$ quantile of $X_4(T)$, determined through forward simulation. \item \textbf{Scenario C: } The process is conditioned to be at $x_{T,0.99} = (0,20,0,32)$ at time $T=1$. $32$ is the $99\%$ quantile of $X_4(T)$, determined through forward simulation and $x_{T,0.99}$ is also an absorbing state of the process. \end{itemize}

 First we simulate 100 trajectories of each process and check the percentage of paths that satisfy $X(T) = x_{T,q}$ for $q=0.01,0.5,0.99$.
-We used the same $\delta$'s as with the death process.
+We used the same scheme for simulating the guided process as for the death process.
 For the diffusion guiding term, we took $a = a_{\mathrm{CLE}}(0,x_0)$.
-For the Poisson guiding term, we took for the non-monotone components $3\times 3$ with rows $1-3$ and columns $1-3$ of $a_{\mathrm{CLE}}(0,x_0)$ for $a$ and $\lambda_3(0,x_0)$; the lower bound of the reaction intensity for the reaction that induces the monotone component for the intensity of the Poisson component.
-The results are summarized in \Cref{fig:percentages}.
+For the Poisson guiding term, the auxiliary process from which $g$ is obtained contains a scaled diffusion in the $3$ components and a Poisson processes in the third component.
+The diffusion is scaled by a matrix $a$, in which we used the first three rows and the first three columns of $a_{\mathrm{CLE}}(0,x_0)$.
+The intensity of the Poisson component was taken as $\lambda_3(0,x_0)$, which is a lower bound of the reaction intensity for the reaction that induces the monotone component.
+The results are summarised in \Cref{fig:percentages}.

-Just as with the death process in \Cref{fig:deathprocess-density_estimates}, we see that the diffusion guiding term and the LNA guiding term struggle when the monotone component is conditioned not to make many jumps.
+Similar to the death process in \Cref{fig:deathprocess-density_estimates}, we see that the diffusion guiding term and the LNA guiding term struggle when the monotone component is conditioned not to make many jumps.